pypeit/PypeIt/doc/pypeit_file.rst

-See :ref:`parameters` for how the parameter block should be formatted, how to change parameters, a detailed description of each parameter provided for *any* PypeIt algorithm, and all the changes made to the default parameter values made for each :ref:`instr_par`.
-Importantly, note that this provides the alterations that are *always* made to the default parameters for the instrument in question;
-i.e., these are *not* the parameters that you need to include in your PypeIt reduction file.
+See :ref:`parameters` for how the parameter block should be formatted, how to change parameters, a detailed description of each parameter provided for *any* PypeIt algorithm, all the changes made to the default parameter values made for each :ref:`instr_par`, and the :ref:`precedence<parameter-precedence>` given to changes made to the parameters w.r.t. their global defaults.
+Importantly, note that :ref:`this<instr_par>` provides the alterations that are *always* made to the default parameters for the instrument in question; i.e., these are *not* the parameters that you need to include in your PypeIt reduction file.
 You only need to include parameters in your PypeIt reduction file that you wish to change from the instrument-specific defaults (or the global defaults in the case that the instrument requires no change to the global default).

-See `Edits to the Parameter Block`_ for common edits
+Suggested changes to the parameters are made *throughout* our documentation.
+If you're having trouble getting the performance you want, first try reading through the documentation for the algorithm your interested in (start with those listed under "Processing Details" in the menu to the left) and then ping the `PypeIt Users Slack <pypeit-users.slack.com>`__ (make sure you look at the pinned comment in the #guidlines channel).
+Also see our :doc:`reduction_tips`.

 .. _setup_block: